bulkan/blog/content/using_custom_events_limejs.rst

     goog.exportSymbol('events_tutorial.start', events_tutorial.start);

 Most of the code above is boiler plate.
-We create instance of Director_, Scene_ and a Layer_.
+We create instance of Director, Scene and a Layer.
-What is important is that we also create an instance of our ColoredSprite class and add it to the Layer_ called *target*.
+What is important is that we also create an instance of our ColoredSprite class and add it to the Layer called *target*.
 We then listen to the custom event that is being dispatched on line 24.

 Hope this helped.